 Overview

-Primary progressive aphasia (uh-FAY-zhuh) is a rare nervous system syndrome that affects the ability to communicate.
-People who have it can have trouble expressing their thoughts and understanding or finding words.
+Primary progressive aphasia (uh-FAY-zhuh) is a rare nervous system condition that affects a person's ability to communicate.
+People who have primary progressive aphasia can have trouble expressing their thoughts and understanding or finding words.

-Symptoms begin gradually, often before age 65.
+Symptoms develop gradually, often before age 65.
 They get worse over time.
 People with primary progressive aphasia can lose the ability to speak and write.
 Eventually they're not able to understand written or spoken language.

 This condition progresses slowly.
 People who have primary progressive aphasia may continue caring for themselves and participating in daily activities for several years.

 Primary progressive aphasia is a type of frontotemporal dementia.
-Frontotemporal dementia is a cluster of disorders that results from the degeneration of the frontal or temporal lobes of the brain.
+Frontotemporal dementia is a cluster of conditions that result from the degeneration of the frontal or temporal lobes of the brain.
 These areas include brain tissue involved in speech and language.
+Not all people with primary progressive aphasia have dementia, but most develop it.
+The term "dementia" is typically not used until a person can't do things alone due to changes in their thinking and understanding.

 Symptoms